 Attorney, Linda Champion

-Linda Champion is an attorney, opinion columnist and educator.
-She was appointed in 2011 as an assistant district attorney in the criminal courts under former Suffolk County District Attorney Dan Conley.
+Linda Champion is an real-estate attorney, opinion columnist and educator.
 In 2013 she joined the Massachusetts Department of Industrial Accidents as an assistant general counsel representing the Commonwealth’s Workers’ Compensation Trust Fund.
 Champion was appointed in 2020 to serve the Town of Milton on the Equity & Justice For all Committee and appointed in 2021 by Mayor Martin J. Walsh to serve the City of Boston as a Commissioner of the Municipal Lobbying Compliance Commission.

 Champion graduated from Suffolk University and Suffolk Law School.
 She was a Senior Lecturer at Suffolk University for 13 years and currently serves Suffolk University as a Moakley Center certificate lecturer.
 She’s partnered with the City of Boston, Urban Edge, QCAP, and MAHA over the past 20 years teaching home ownership programs in Massachusetts.
 Prior to her public service, she worked as a private attorney, specializing in real estate law, consumer protection and community development.